Nerwyn/service-call-tile-feature/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/service-call-tile-feature/main/assets/appearance_options.png" alt="appearance_options" width="600"/>

-All features (except for selectors, which support these options at the option level) can have a `Label`, `Icon`, and `Units`.
+All features can have a `Label`, `Icon`, and `Units` (dropdowns and selectors support these fields at the option level).
 These fields can also be set using templates.
 Like the overall custom features row, each custom feature can have it's CSS styles set (including using templates).

 ### A Note on Templating